defineconst/docdash-with-search-local/README.md

 ## Change Logs

 ### v0.1.0(2018/08/08)
-- Add supports for content and name searching.
+- Add supports for searching by comment or name.
 - Add auto-complete function to the input element.

 ### v0.0.2(2018/08/07)